Aerobic conditioning: Cardiovascular conditioning

-Effect of aerobic conditioning on maximum oxygen intake (Vo2)
+Maximum oxygen intake (Vo2)

-Aerobic conditioning has the ability to raise a person's maximum oxygen intake, meaning that they are able to diffuse more oxygen into their blood than they previously could.
+Aerobic conditioning has the ability to raise maximum oxygen intake, meaning that they are able to diffuse more oxygen into their blood than they previously could.

-Although exercising at lower intensities will improve aerobic conditioning, the most rapid gains are made when exercising close to an individual's anaerobic threshold.
+Although exercising at lower intensities improves aerobic conditioning, the most rapid gains are made when exercising close to the anaerobic threshold.
 This is the intensity at which the heart and lungs can no longer provide adequate oxygen to the working muscles and an oxygen debt begins to accrue; at this point the exercise becomes anaerobic.
-Aerobic training intensity for most individuals will be <85-92% of maximum heart rate.
+Aerobic training intensity for most individuals is <85-92% of maximum heart rate.

+Recommendations

-Once improvement in aerobic conditioning is apparent, for example in metabolism and oxygen uptake, the body will progressively adapt to further training.
+Aerobic conditioning has many benefits to overall health as it can increase physical endurance and lifespan.
+Once improvement in aerobic conditioning is apparent, for example in metabolism and oxygen uptake, the body progressively adapts to further training.

 Aerobic conditioning can be anywhere from walking on the treadmill to mowing the lawn.
 The average healthy person should engage in 150–200 minutes of moderate aerobic exercise every week.
-This amount of physical activity should help with maintaining a healthy weight and keeping the cardiovascular system in good condition.
+This amount of physical activity helps with maintaining a healthy weight and protecting the cardiovascular system.

-Aerobic conditioning has many benefits to overall health as it can increase physical endurance and lifespan.
-During aerobic training, the aim is to improve the blood flow to the lungs, heart, and blood vessels.
-This particular type of training targets large muscle groups so that as the intensity of physical activity is increased, overall fitness is improved.
-There are many benefits to aerobic training, and the outcomes can be very rewarding.
-Aerobic conditioning can increase the duration that one can endure physical activity.
-High-intensity activities in team-sports are performed more efficiently when athletes undergo aerobic conditioning, as they will be able to effectively deliver blood and oxygen to tissues.
-This type of conditioning can help with heart disease, diabetes, or anxiety.
-Aerobic conditioning also has many non-medical benefits, such as improving mood, alleviating fatigue and stabilizing sleeping patterns.
-This overall type of conditioning has the most longevity to its practice and can improve a person's health and general well-being immensely.